Looking for more information about type 2 diabetes? We’ve got all you need to know.

 Risk factors of type 2 diabetes

-There are several factors that can affect your risk of developing type 2 diabetes.
+Some things can increase your chance of getting type 2 diabetes.
 Because the symptoms of type 2 diabetes are not always obvious, it’s really important to be aware of these risk factors.
 They can include:

-- if you have a parent, brother, sister or child with diabetes
+- Family history.
+For example, if you have a parent, brother or sister with diabetes.

 We’ve got more information about all of the risk factors, as well as a Know Your Risk tool that can help you discover your risk of type 2 diabetes within minutes.